codefellows/seattle-code-301n21/class-15/project-guidelines.md

 ## Documentation
 Your project should be documented on GitHub and within your code base.

-On GitHub, create a `README.md` file as the main landing document of your repository.
+On GitHub, create a `README.md` file as the main landing document of both of your repositories.
 Continue to update it as your project evolves.

 _Why:_
 > Projects should contain proper documentation so that anyone can visit your repository and understand the purpose of your application.